Citizens heard from candidates who will be on the ballot in the spring election during a forum Monday evening.

 Starkey said he has not been on the school board before to deal with the financial woes going on.

 "It honestly beings in Topeka and unfortunately our teachers are having to do more with less," he said.
 "My sister is an educator and I hear her concerns.
 I see her as an educator having to put money out of her pocket into something as simple as putting money into decorating the bulletin board in the classroom.
 I concur with Leon, getting up there and talking with our legislators and letting them understand it has to come from them."

 Coash responded by saying, "I think we are going to face problems from federal budget cuts because that will impact our interest aid we get from the federal government on all of our bonds.
 We're lucky if they are going to keep our per pupil base the same.
 In 2008, when we had to make cuts, we used the process of asking for suggestions from teachers and other staff and that turned out to be a very useful tool.
 Those were added up and we started with the thing most people agreed on when we made our cuts.
 Fortunately, we haven't had to cut teachers and hope to work that way again."

-Page 4 of 6 - In response, Leachman said one of the things they need is community involvement and involvement of teachers.
+In response, Leachman said one of the things they need is community involvement and involvement of teachers.

 The third question asked: The long range facilities plan calls for eventual replacement of the two remaining elementary schools.
 Do you agree and, if so, how would you implement?

 "I don't know that I can say I agree yet," she said.
 "We need to look at it and decide is that really what we need to do right now.
 We need to look at enrollment numbers and places we have available for land usage.
 We have a long-range plan where we build a new Grandview and combine Jefferson and Lincoln into a new building on the Jefferson site.
 Enough has happened since then that I think we need to go back and re-evaluate and get the community to tell us what they think."

 Starkey said with new buildings, the money has got to come from somewhere.